an-karn/Benchmarking-raster-data/README.md

 # Benchmarking raster data for geoserver and rasdaman
+We hereby performed benchmarking tests on geospatial platforms.
+We generally performed WMS request to geospatial platform Rasdaman and Geoserver and observed which platform is more efficient in performing geospatial operations.
+To do so, we varied various parameters, send request and saw the outcomes.

 ## Prequisites
 You must have geoserver and rasdaman installed in your system.<br />